isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Survey.md

   filter(Q19_Sex == 2, Q16_Device_Owned == "Smart watches/bracelets (e.g. Polar, FitBit)")
 ```

-### 2.2 Filtering respondents' levels of reaction

-From the previous step, I found out that there were many questions (Q3 thru Q10) with 5 levels of Likert-scale answers (Strongly disagree, Somewhat
-disagree, Neither agree nor disagree, Somewhat agree, and Strongly agree).
-To make my findings more focused and meaningful, I chose to retain only strong opinions, that is Strongly disagree and Strongly agree.
+### 2.2.
+Refining responses to capture strong opinions

+The survey included Likert-scale responses with five levels: Strongly Disagree, Somewhat Disagree, Neutral, Somewhat Agree, and Strongly Agree.
+To focus on more definitive opinions, only "Strongly Disagree" and "Strongly Agree" responses were retained.

-### 2.3 Data format transformation
+### 2.3 Transforming data format for analysis and plotting

-The data was transformed from a wide format to a long format to facilitate easier analysis and plotting (required for ggplot2 functions).
+The data was transformed from a wide format to a long format for easier analysis and visualization using ggplot2.
+Additionally, question labels were cleaned by removing prefixes and replacing underscores with spaces for better readability in plots.

 Sample code
 ``` r